 Our senior physiotherapists work with people recovering from pelvic fractures immediately following surgery, and continue treatment until their movement, strength, and balance are restored to their fullest potential.

 Pelvic fracture recovery may involve surgery, prolonged immobilization, or long periods of relative inactivity.
 Athletes must avoid all sport activities until their pelvic pain has resolved.
-During these periods of rest, which usually last for weeks to months, patients often loses
+During these periods of rest, which usually last for weeks to months, patients often lose

-Physical therapists can help you recover from a pelvic fracture by improving your:
+Physical therapists can help you recover from a pelvic fracture by improving your

-When you are cleared by your orthopedic doctor to begin your pelvic fracture physiotherapy, our senior physiotherapist will design a specific treatment program to speed your recovery, including exercises and treatments you can do at home.
+When you are cleared by your orthopedic doctor to begin your pelvic fracture physiotherapy, our senior physiotherapist will design a specific treatment program to speed up your recovery, including exercises and treatments you can do at home.
 This program will help you reach your recovery goals and return to your normal life and activities.